 Baby Spitting Up Clear Liquid: What Do I Do About It?

 Your baby spits up occasionally after a feeding.
 Or sometimes, this suddenly happens hours after a feeding.
-Either way, you worry somewhat because you want to make sure your baby is getting all of the proper nutrition that he or she needs.
+Either way, you worry somewhat because you want to make sure your baby is getting all of the proper nutrition that she needs.

 So you wonder about the causes behind your baby spitting up clear liquid.
 Is this normal?
 Should you have to worry about inadequate weight gain?